What are the 10 best kitchen cabinet paint colors?

 10 best kitchen cabinet paint colors according to the experts

 Kitchen cabinetry can really make a difference when you’re pulling together your interior design.

-So, it’s no surprise to me – reader questions on cabinetry colors are super popular around here.
+So, it’s no surprise to me – reader questions on cabinetry colors and kitchen paint ideas are super popular around here.

 Luckily, I happen to know a very knowledgeable one!

 Louise Pascal is a principal at True North Cabinets – a nationally published, award winning firm based right here in New Canaan, CT.